SOFTS-London cocoa prices slip; raw sugar extends rebound

 * Dealers said the market remained underpinned, however, by tight supplies and concern that the El Nino weather event could curb production in West Africa in the 2023/24 season.

-* They noted, however, concern that high prices could reduce demand for cocoa.
+* They noted concern that high prices could reduce demand for cocoa.

 * "The high price level is likely to have a braking effect on demand, which could diminish the supply deficit.
 Second-quarter cocoa grinding figures will be published from mid-July.
 The upswing in prices will probably continue at least until then," Commerzbank said in an note.